 L-arginine is an amino acid that helps the body build protein.

 It also releases nitric oxide into the blood.
-Nitric oxide acts to widen blood vessels in the blood stream, which may help aid certain circulatory conditions.
+Nitric oxide acts to widen blood vessels in the bloodstream, which may help certain circulatory conditions, according to a

-A person’s body naturally produces L-arginine under normal circumstances.
+A person’s body naturally produces L-arginine under typical circumstances.
 People also get additional L-arginine as part of their regular diet.

-Red meats, fish, dairy, and eggs all contain low amounts of L-arginine that help the body to replenish its necessary resources.
+Food sources, such as red meat, fish, dairy, and eggs, contain low amounts of L-arginine that can help the body replenish its necessary resources.
 Plant-based sources can include pumpkin seeds, soybeans, lentils, and chickpeas.

-Occasionally, a person’s need for L-arginine may exceed the body’s ability to produce or consume it naturally.
+Occasionally, a person’s need for L-arginine may exceed their body’s ability to produce or consume it naturally.
 This is often true for older adults or people with certain medical conditions.

-In these cases, people may be prescribed artificial L-arginine in the form of oral medication, injections, or creams.
+In these cases, doctors may prescribe them artificial L-arginine in the form of oral medications, injections, or creams.
 Several potential health conditions may benefit from an increased intake of L-arginine.

 Some people take L-arginine as a supplement.
-As with any supplement, a person should use it with caution.
+However, as with any supplement, a person should use it with caution.